|Easily create and understand regular expressions today. |

 Compose and analyze regex patterns with RegexBuddy's easy-to-grasp regex blocks and intuitive regex tree, instead of or in combination with the traditional regex syntax.
 Developed by the author of this website, RegexBuddy makes learning and using regular expressions easier than ever.
 Get your own copy of RegexBuddy now

 Sometimes, the tool or language does not provide the ability to specify matching options.
-E.g. the handy String.matches() method in Java does not take a parameter for matching options like Pattern.compile() does.
+The handy String.matches() method in Java does not take a parameter for matching options like Pattern.compile() does.
+Or, the regex flavor may support matching modes that aren't exposed as external flags.
+The regex functions in R have ignore.case as their only option, even though the underlying PCRE library has more matching modes than any other discussed in this tutorial.

 Modern regex flavors allow you to apply modifiers to only part of the regular expression.
-If you insert the modifier (?ism) in the middle of the regex, the modifier only applies to the part of the regex to the right of the modifier.
-You can turn off modes by preceding them with a minus sign.
+If you insert the modifier (?ism) in the middle of the regex then the modifier only applies to the part of the regex to the right of the modifier.
+With these flavors, you can turn off modes by preceding them with a minus sign.
 All modes after the minus sign will be turned off.
 E.g. (?i-sm) turns on case insensitivity, and turns off both single-line mode and multi-line mode.

 You can quickly test how the regex flavor you're using handles mode modifiers.
 The regex (?i)te(?-i)st should match test and TEst, but not teST or TEST.

 Modifier spans are supported by all regex flavors that allow you to use mode modifiers in the middle of the regular expression, and by those flavors only.
-These include the JGsoft engine, .NET, Java, Perl and PCRE.
+These include the JGsoft engine, .NET, Java, Perl and PCRE, PHP, Delphi, and R.

 Did this website just save you a trip to the bookstore?
 Please make a donation to support this site, and you'll get a lifetime of advertisement-free access to this site!